-Encourage the public to report invasive plant sightings through the InvasivesBC app.
-Reply to invasive plant related communications in a timely manner and provide information regarding economic, social and environmental threats, integrated pest management and compliance and enforcement options available.
+Encourage the public to report invasive plant sightings through the Report Invasives app.

+Reply to invasive plant-related communications promptly and provide information regarding economic, social, and environmental threats, and available integrated pest management and compliance and enforcement options.

-Inform the public about invasive plant programs and incorporate comments into the continuous improvement loop.
+Inform the public about invasive plant programs and incorporate feedback for continuous program improvement.

-Prevent or minimize the spread of the invasive plants present in the region through programming such as free invasive plant disposal, invasive plant resources for identification, and sharing of information pertaining to invasive plants and their management.
+Prevent or minimize the spread of invasive plants in the region through programming such as free invasive plant disposal, invasive plant resources for identification, and sharing information about invasive plants and management.